devjanaprime/gitPreworkExample/readme.md

 At this point you've made changes (yes, creating the files counts as changes) and we're going to add the changes to the git project, then commit them.

+## V. git add & git commit
-In the example they only have the "README.md" file and if you look at the example they add just that one file.
-We're going to cheat a bit and use the following command `git add .` which adds all changed files.
+We're going to use the following command `git add .` which adds all changed files.
 We'll also be using the `git commit -m` command followed by a commit message (thus the "-m").

 Note that, in my example, I'm asked for my username and password.
 Depending on your setting you may not need to do this.
 Also, it is VERY important to note that, if asked for your password, it will NOT display while you are typing it.